orenstein-lab/OrensteinLab_git/README.md

 ### Guidelines for writing low-level hardware control files

-Files in `/control`  handling low-level control of hardware that are to represent `motors` in`motor_dict` have at minimum the following functions (can be named whatever but must have this structure):
+Files in `/control`  handling low-level control of hardware that are to represent `motors` in`MOTOR_DICT` have at minimum the following functions (can be named whatever but must have this structure):
 1. `initialize()`: function that returns a handle `obj`, which is used to communicate with the instrument.
 All other functions rely on `obj` to work.
 Sometimes differnent motors must use the same handle (such as an Attocube controller).
 In this case care must be needed to keep track of handles externally so as to not overwrite handles when one handle needs to be linked to several motors (for example, `obj` objects can often be pickled so that they can be accessed be different functions or threads that don't share a namespace.
 I am sure that more complex systems could be used to make this more robust, but in the spirit of simplicity I leave it up to the user to decide how best to handle these situations.
 2. `read(obj=None, **kwargs)`: file that whose first argument is `obj`, which is a  `kwarg` that defaults to `None`.
 If `obj=None`, then the function must automatically call `initialize()` to genereate a local `obj`.
 Returns a `float` representing the measured value.
 3. `move(position, obj=None, **kwargs)`: file that whose first argument is `position`, the position to which the motor must move to, and whose second argument is `obj`, which is a  `kwarg` that defaults to `None`.
 If `obj=None`, then the function must automatically call `initialize()` to genereate a local `obj`.
 Doesn't return anything.
 4. `close(obj)`: a function which properly shutsdown a connection via handle `obj`, if necessary.
 Many motors don't need to do much but the motor must have this function anyway for consistency.

-Files in `/control`  handling low-level control of hardware that are to represent `instruments` in`motor_dict` have at minimum the following functions (can be named whatever but must have this structure):
+Files in `/control`  handling low-level control of hardware that are to represent `instruments` in`MOTOR_DICT` have at minimum the following functions (can be named whatever but must have this structure):
 1. `initialize()`: function that returns a handle `obj`, which is used to communicate with the instrument.
 All other functions rely on `obj` to work.
 2. `read(obj=None, **kwargs)`: file that whose first argument is `obj`, which is a  `kwarg` that defaults to `None`.
 If `obj=None`, then the function must automatically call `initialize()` to genereate a local `obj`.
 Returns a `dict` representing the data, whose `key:value` pairs are the name of measured quantity (for example, 'Demod 1 x') and the associate measured value.
 Note that this is a very different output from a `motor`, which returns a `float`; herein lies another distinction
 4. `close(obj)`: a function which properly shutsdown a connection via handle `obj`, if necessary.
 Many motors don't need to do much but the motor must have this function anyway for consistency.